Status Quo Bias: How it impacts your business?

 Humans can be cognitive misers when it comes to making every decision an informed decision.
 We often accept defaults and things that we have done before without considering other/ better options.
 In simple words, Status quo bias is a tendency where an investor chooses to invest in an option, which extends their current arrangement or position even though such an investor has been given various options to choose from.

-The logic behind such a bias is that investors vary changes.
+The logic behind such a bias is that investors vary in changes.
 Therefore, they view change as a cost or a negative implication that they try to avoid.
 However, this usually lasts till the benefits of a changed choice outweigh the costs involved.
-This is why people in general and investors prefer to maintain the status quo when presented with multiple options.
+This is why people in general and investors prefer to maintain the status quo when presented with multiple options.Β

 What leads to Status Quo bias?